prem-charan/parallel-mergeSort/README.md

 The implementation uses a hybrid approach:
 - For large arrays (>10,000 elements): Parallel processing with multiple threads
 - For smaller arrays: Standard sequential sorting
-- Thread management using C++11's standard thread library
+- The number of threads is dynamically managed using std::atomic<int> for counting active threads and std::mutex to synchronize thread creation, avoiding resource exhaustion.
-- Automatic thread pool sizing based on available hardware
+- Automatic thread pool sizing based on available hardware concurrency.